EdBuilds/tdd-embedded-rust/README.md

-# Test Driven Development example for embedded rust
+# Test Driven Development for Embedded Rust - Example`=

-This repository hosts the project introduced in this blog post.
+This repository hosts the project introduced in [this blog post.][link]
 It contains a simple application which can be both unit tested and deployed on the target with no configuration changes needed.

 ## Dependencies

 To build this program, you'll need: